Jianhuaaaa/teacher-mgmt-svc/README.md

 # Modules

-## Teacher page
+## Teacher
-1. Display teachers in a table with all the fields display, show optional fields after requried ones.
-Order by updateOn desc.
+1. Display teachers in a table with all the fields display, show optional fields after required ones.
+Show 'gender' and 'subject' fields as dropdown list allows user to pick up value.
+Order by name.
-2. Provide Register button on top left, click on Register button will insert a new row on top in editing mode, allow user to save with all requried fields specified.
+2. Provide 'Register' button on top left, click on Register button will insert a new row on top of table in editing mode, allow user to save teacher with validation applied to required fields.
-3. Provide global search on top left after Register button, allow user to search by required fields ignore case.
+3. Provide global search in the same line after 'Register' button, allow user to search by required fields ignore case.
-4. Creator and admin have access to update and delete.
+4. Add Action field as last field with inline actions 'Edit' and 'Delete' provided in same line.
+Creator and admin have access to update and delete a record.
 5. Click on Edit button will enable online editing, apply validation to required fields.
 6. Click on Delete with popup alert for user to confirm Delete action.

-## Schedule page
+## Schedule
-1. Display lessions in a table with all the fields display, show optional fields after requried ones.
+1. Display lessons in a table with all the fields display, show optional fields after required ones.
+Show 'dayOfWeek', 'subject' and 'teacher' fields as dropdown list allows user to pick up value.
+Order by 'dayOfWeek'.
+2. Provide 'New' button on top left, click on New button will insert a new row on top of table in editing mode, allow user to save lesson with validation applied to required fields.
-2. Provide global search box on top left, allow user to serach by required fields ignore case.
+3. Provide global search in the same line after Register button, allow user to search by required fields ignore case.
-3. Creator user and admin have access to create, retrieve, update and delete.
+4. Add Action field as last field with inline actions "Edit, Delete" provided in same line.
+Creator and admin have access to update and delete a record.
-4. TODO...
+5. Click on Edit button will enable online editing, apply validation to required fields.
+6. Click on Delete with popup alert for user to confirm Delete action.

-## Lession Fees
+## Lesson Fees
-1. Display lession fees in a table.
+1. Display lesson fees in a table with all the fields display, show optional fields after required ones.
-2. Provide filters Teacher and Month on top left as dropdown list.
+2. Provide 'New' button on top left, click on New button will insert a new row on top of table in editing mode, allow user to save lesson fee with validation applied to required fields.
+3. Provide filters 'Teacher' and 'Month' in the same row after 'New' button, allow user to filter data ignore case.
-3. Provide global search box on top left after filters, allow user to serach by required fields ignore case.
+4. Provide global search in the same line after 'Month' filter, allow user to search by required fields ignore case.
-4. Creator user and admin have access to create, retrieve, update and delete.
+5. Add Action field as last field with inline actions "Edit, Delete" provided in same line.
+Creator and admin have access to update and delete a record.
-5. TODO...
+6. Click on Edit button will enable online editing, apply validation to required fields.
+7. Click on Delete with popup alert for user to confirm Delete action.